carbon-language/carbon-lang/clang-tools-extra/docs/include-fixer.rst

 How it Works
 ============

-To get the most information out of clang at parse time, :program:`clang-include-fixer` runs in tandem with the parse and receives callbacks from Clang's semantic analysis.
+To get the most information out of Clang at parse time, :program:`clang-include-fixer` runs in tandem with the parse and receives callbacks from Clang's semantic analysis.
 In particular it reuses the existing support for typo corrections.
 Whenever Clang tries to correct a potential typo